pontuslaestadius/pathtracer/README.md

 ## Example

-Easily manipulate larger number of Nodes with less accuracy.
+Easily manipulate large number of Nodes with less accuracy.

 ```rust
 use pathfinder::{Group, map};